mvgfr/mvr-share/local-rsync-backup/README.md

   - after an hour, check the results

 notes
+- tested on macOS 10.15; for others: YMMV
 - keep an eye on your disk usage; it can get filled fast
   - you may want to be more selective, in the source/s selected for rsync
 - destination directory: